MichaelRouhana/FYP-Backend/README.md

-# Project – Local Development Setup
+# Project – Production Setup

 This repository provides a **Docker-based local development environment** for the backend application and its supporting services.